jwalton/thedreaming.org/_posts/2014-09-08-alphabet-lol.md

 <!--more-->

+Some letters are more difficult than others.
+"B" for example, has only six champions to select from.
+"P" has only five.
+We've started using Team Builder so we can be sure we won't get banned. :smile:  "Q" will be impossible, an "Quinn" is the only champion available (unless Riot brings back One for All.)

 This is a quick record of how we've been doing so far (will be updated as we go.)

 <noscript>